piccolbo/regez/README.md

-Package `regez` is mostly an exercise to support the development of package [`Function`](https://github.com/piccolbo/Function).
+Package `regez` is mostly an exercise to demonstrate the use of package [`Function`](https://github.com/piccolbo/Function).
 The goal  of `regez` is to support writing of readable and maintainable regular expressions.
 A more mature alternative is package [`rex`](https://github.com/kevinushey/rex).
 In particular, `rex` has a serious set of tests, whereas work on that has just started in `regez`.
 The main advantage of `regez` over `rex` is that `regez` checks every regular expression that it generates before use.
 Therefore, when assembling a complex expression from its parts, `regez` will fail early and point to the reason of a failure.
 With `rex`, you'll find out only when using the fully assembled regex, and it's up to you to break it down and fix it.

 For instance